bevyengine/bevy-assets/README.md

 # Bevy Assets

-A repository of Bevy assets, plugins, learning resources, and apps made by the community.
+A collection of Bevy assets, plugins, learning resources, and apps made by the community.
 If you would like to share what you're working on, submit a PR!
 Feel free to create new categories where it makes sense.

 This repository can be explored in the [Bevy Asset website](https://bevyengine.org/assets/).